hummingbot/hummingbot/documentation/docs/operation/pause-resume.md

 You will notice that when we use `start` it will show on the logs that orders are cancelled.
 ![](/assets/img/exit-suspend.gif)

-<Callout
-  type="note"
+!!! note
-  body="Running `start --restore` on a different configuration file wont work, You should always use the same config file where the `exit --suspend` is executed."
+    Running `start --restore` on a different configuration file wont work, You should always use the same config file where the `exit --suspend` is executed.
-/>